Lisek8/PAW-Projekt/backend/README.md

 sets the list name to the name parameter.
 Current user has to be admin of the board the list is placed in.

+### /cardDescription(int id, string name) (Put)

+sets the card description to the description parameter.
+Current user has to be logged in and have access to the board